TASIS England: Campus

 The 46-acre school campus is in two halves.
 The North site, separated by a public lane, has modern buildings set behind its largely administrative 17th century rebuilding of Thorpe manor house (with Georgian front elevation).
 The South site centers on the grand early 19th-century convent built in the grounds of Thorpe manor house, built in yellow brick featuring a two-storey splay sided bay with sash windows in splays and French windows.
 James Lander wrote an extensive history of the school and surrounding area in The Heart of Thorpe.

 The school is divided into North and South Campuses, separated by Coldharbour Lane.
 The Lower and Middle Schools form the North campus.
 Several dormatories, Thorpe House, Upper School cafeteria and Student Center are on the South campus.

+Buildings were designed by architect and artist David Mayernik, who previously won the Palladio award from the Traditional Building Conference for his design at TASIS Switzerland, and who also designed the campus of TASIS Portugal.